-Annex 9.B.
-(Goods imported for humanitarian purposes) to the Istanbul Convention.
+- Annex B.9.
+(Goods imported for humanitarian purposes) to the Istanbul Convention.34 - 98.

-95.98.
 Principle D refers to the rules of these existing international instruments.
-By incorporating these rules in their domestic law (either by becoming parties to the relevant instruments or by unilaterally adopting these rules by law), countries would overcome the need to enter into bilateral agreements to deal with humanitarian crises.
+By incorporating these rules in their domestic law (either by becoming parties to the relevant instruments or by unilaterally adopting these rules by law), countries would overcome the need to enter into bilateral agreements to deal with humanitarian crises. - 99.
+Countries may want to take account of the following guidance when designing rules and administrative practices for exempting relief consignments from import duties and taxes:35 - A definition of "relief consignments" should be included along the following lines:

-96.99.
-Countries may want to take account of the following guidance when designing rules and administrative practices for exempting relief consignments from import duties and taxes:73 goods, including vehicles and other means of transport, foodstuffs, medicaments, clothing, blankets, tents, prefabricated houses, water purifying and water storage items, or other goods of prime necessity, forwarded as aid to those affected by disaster; and all equipment, vehicles and other means of transport, specially trained animals, provisions, supplies, personal effects and other goods for disaster relief personnel in order to perform their duties and to support them in living and working in the territory of the disaster throughout the duration of their mission.74
+goods, including vehicles and other means of transport, foodstuffs, medicaments, clothing, blankets, tents, prefabricated houses, water purifying and water storage items, or other goods of prime necessity, forwarded as aid to those affected by disaster; and all equipment, vehicles and other means of transport, specially trained animals, provisions, supplies, personal effects and other goods for disaster relief personnel in order to perform their duties and to support them in living and working in the territory of the disaster throughout the duration of their mission.36